praxis/praxis-site/docs/reference/extensions/filtering.md

 * the operators that are allowed to use
 * and if they can be used to do prefix/suffix matching.

 When you use the `.for` method of the `FilteringParams` type, the defined filter names must correspond to fields of the mediatype.
-These names can recurse down into other related fields of the mediatypes, all the way down to a leaf attribute.
+These names can recurse down into other related fields of the mediatypes, all the way down to the final condition.
 In other words, filtering is not restricted to a direct attribute, or a single nested level.
 The only way to provide filter names that do not map to the mediatype would be to use the `FilteringParams` type without the `.for` method, and properly build your parsing and coercion of attributes.

 There are 8 available operators to choose from: `=`, `<`, `>`,`!=`, `>=`, `<=`, `!`,`!!`.
 The first 6 are seemingly self explanatory and always take a value (i.e., `filter_name>value`).
 The last 2 operators are for checking NULL (or NOT NULL) values and do not accept a value.
 In particular:
 * `filter_name!` would filter results whose `filter_name is NOT NULL`
 * `filter_name!!` would filter results whose `filter_name is NULL`

+Something important to point out, is that the filtering framework also allows to place conditions on associations directly (instead of leaf attributes).
+This powerful feature (only available for the `!` and `!!` operators) allows filtering results where full collections of related objects are empty, or are not empty.
+For example:
+* `author!` would return only Posts which have associated authors.
+* `comments!!` would return only Posts which have no associated comments

-Filters fo string attributes, can also accept a `fuzzy: true` option, which would allow to prefix or postfix patch the value.
+Filters for string attributes, can also accept a `fuzzy: true` option, which would allow to prefix or postfix patch the value.
 For example, using our `title` filter above would allow us to do things like this:
 * `title=*ending`, which will translate to a SQL query similar to `LIKE "%ending"`
 * `title=starting*`, which will translate to a SQL query similar to `LIKE "starting%"`
 * `title=*Iam%20a%2A%21` (whose encoded value after the `*` is `Iam a*!`) which will translate to a SQL query similar to `LIKE "%Iam a*!"`